About the books

 Are the bindings really leather?
 Are the books quality productions?

 No, the ‘leatherbound’ name is a misnomer, as the bindings for this set are ‘faux’ leather – meaning they are made of a material that mimics leather but can be considered vegan-friendly.
 However, the bindings do feel luxurious to hold and look beautiful on a shelf as the foiled designs warmly reflect the light.
-Unfortunately, the bindings are glued rather than sewn, but the pages are acid-free, and they are designed to last.
+Unfortunately, the bindings are glued rather than sewn, but the pages are acid-free, and in that respect they are designed to last.

 How many books in the series?